Michael-C-Buckley/cacheguard/README.md

 # CacheGuard

-A simple and secure Python key-value store protected by [Sops](https://getsops.io/).
+A simple and secure Python datastore protected by [Sops](https://getsops.io/).

+Comes in two varieties: simple key-value and simple text stores.

+## Cache Types

+* `KeyCache` - Simple key-value store
+* `TextCache` - Simple text file store

+## Sops Integrations

+This project is powered by [Sopsy](https://github.com/nikaro/sopsy), which means all Sops tools will work with this project.

+At-rest files can be examined if they are decrypted by sops, without needing an active Python session.
+The type of file is "binary" from a sops perspective, this fully encrypts the body where keys are also not visible without decrytpion.

 ## Requires